mate-academy/qa_task-guideline/README.md

 4. Copy document link and paste link to input on platform.
 5. Submit your solution. 🚀

-**Important**
+## How to send task after the mentor review

+1. Make sure you are fixed all mentor's comments.
-- Don't delete or resolve mentor's comments!
-Mentor will resolve them while checking your homework if you made the necessary fixes.
+1. **Do not** delete or mark as resolved mentor's comments.
+Type 'fixed' instead and wait till the mentor will resolve them while checking your homework if you made the necessary fixes.